Gema manual page

 - @makepath{directory;name;suffix}

-- Returns the file pathname formed by merging the second argument with
+Returns the file pathname formed by merging the second argument with the

-the default directory in the first argument and replacing the suffix
+default directory in the first argument and replacing the suffix from

 - @mergepath{pathname;name;suffix}

-- Returns the file pathname formed by merging the second argument with
+Returns the file pathname formed by merging the second argument with a

-a default directory extracted from the first argument and replacing
+default directory extracted from the first argument and replacing the

 - @mul{number;number}